-So many industry events, such little time.
+So many industry events, so little time...

 Though social media and the internet play an ever-increasing role in networking, the simple truth of the matter is that humans are hard-wired to form deeper, more meaningful connections in-person.
 That’s exactly why marketing events are so important for b2b marketers.

-b2b Events by the numbers
+b2b events, by the numbers

-In order to “work smart” rather than “work hard,” it’s important to weed out events that are unlikely to offer any real value to you--whether that value be connections, new information, etc. These 3 questions will help you evaluate the potential benefits offered by each event you consider hosting or attending--though you may wish to add a few criteria of your own depending on your industry and your individual goals.
+In order to “work smart” rather than “work hard,” it’s important to weed out events that are unlikely to offer any real value to you--whether that value be connections, new information, etc. These 3 questions will help you evaluate the potential benefits offered by each event you consider hosting or attending, though you may wish to add a few criteria of your own depending on your industry and individual goals.

 1) Is this event unique?